silaspe/maths/docs/lcr.md

 So, you might've seen this lambda stuff ($\lambda x. x$) earlier and wondered what it ment, so I'll break it down into small parts.
 Lambda ($\lambda$) is a signifier, a notation that I'm gonna use, to indicate that we're starting the definition of a function.

-So we can read this as: we're starting to define a function ($\lambda$), that takes a single input ($x$), or parameter, and returns some expression, some body ($x$).
+So we can read this as: we're starting to define a function ($\lambda$), that takes a single input ($x$), or parameter, and returns some expression, some body ($x$) (the part after rhe dot).
 This whole thing is called a lambda abstraction in the lambda calculus, but it just means that it's a unary (takes a single input) anonymous function

 ### What is The Lambda Calculus?